dice-project/DICE-Configuration-BO4CO/README.md

 ## Contact

-If you notice a bug, want to request a feature, or have a question or feedback, please send an email to pooyan.jamshidi@gmail.com.
-We would like to hear from people using our code.
+If you notice a bug, want to request a feature, or have a question or feedback, please send an email to the tool maintainer:

+[Pooyan Jamshidi](https://github.com/pooyanjamshidi), Imperial College London, pooyan.jamshidi@gmail.com

 ## Licence